arm61/pylj/docs/source/simulations.md

         print(simulation.steps, simulation.configuration.temperature())
 ```

-A viewer in the loop does the same job, since the figure redraws each time `update()` is called.
+A viewer does this too: the figure redraws every time `update()` is called.

-Molecular dynamics runs at a few thousand steps a second for twenty-five atoms, about a thousand for a hundred, and under a hundred for four hundred, so twenty thousand steps of four hundred atoms takes minutes.
-Monte Carlo runs at ten to twenty thousand steps a second at any of those sizes, because a step moves one atom.
+Molecular dynamics manages a few thousand steps a second for twenty-five atoms, about a thousand for a hundred, and under a hundred for four hundred.
+Twenty thousand steps of four hundred atoms therefore takes minutes.
+Monte Carlo manages ten to twenty thousand a second at any of those sizes, because a step moves one atom.

 ## Trajectory